speedment/speedment-doc/pages/stream_fundamentals.md

 ### Primitive Operations
 Primitive streams (like `IntStream` and `LongStream`) provide similar functionality as ordinary streams but usually the parameter count and types differ so that primitive streams can accept more optimized function variants.
-Here is a table of some additional *intermediate operations* that primitive Streams can take:
+Here is a table of some additional *Intermediate Operations* that primitive Streams can take:

 | Operation         | Parameter          | Returns a `Stream` that:
 | :------------     | :----------------- | :----------------------------------------------------- |